sptrakesh/crrc/README.md

 *  JSON data representation of a department may be retrieved using the `/departments/id/<id value>/data` endpoint.
-*  New departments may be created, or existing ones updated using the `/institutions/departments/id/<institution id>/save` endpoint.
+*  New departments may be created, or existing ones updated using the `/institution/departments/save` endpoint.
 A JSON structure indicating whether the insert/update succeeded is returned by the service.
-*  Departments may be deleted using the `/institutions/departments/id/<institution id>/remove`
+*  Departments may be deleted using the `/institution/departments/remove` endpoint.
-   endpoint.
 A JSON structure indicating success/failure of the operation is returned.

 ### Screens
 Departments for an institution are managed using a single `index.html` template which is available under the `root/src/institutions/departments` directory.
-The various CRUX operations are supported as JSON services which are implemented in the template.
+The various CRUD operations are supported as JSON services which are implemented in the template.

 ## Tests